- identify how one-on-one relations build society

 Readings: Berger and Luckmann.
 The Social Construction of Reality, ‘Introduction”

 Discussion: Think of a social construct, an invented idea that is taken for granted as ‘natural’ – how does it operate in society today?
 Does it help to reinforce or maintain social inequality?
 In what ways do people learn and share this construct?
 Can you provide an example of how this construct is represented in media?
+Use terms and concepts from this lesson and respond to other student posts.

 When you complete the discussion, move on to the Sex & Gender lesson.